roodolv/release-and-changelog/README.md

 - `github_token`: Token used to access the GitHub API.
 - `pr_token`: Set a **Read-only** token for pull requests here if you are using this action with a private repository.
 - `default_branch`: Set the default branch name here if it's not `main`.
+- `tag_prefix`: Set the prefix of the version tag.
+If empty (''), the tag '1.2.3' will be detected.
 - `json_config`: Set the **JSON field** to include prefixes for commit messages and headings for release notes. (available in `v1.1.0`+)

 | name | required | default |